Business Model Canvas SWOT Analysis Assessment Spreadsheet

 “Assessing your business model’s overall integrity is crucial, but looking at its components in detail can also reveal interesting paths to innovation and renewal.”
 A. Osterwalder, Y. Pigneur, p.216 (2010)

-This is to say, SWOT analysis provides main angles that allow you to evaluate your business model.
-Those viewpoints within SWOT analysis consists of four main aspects.
-On the one hand, strengths and weaknesses, which provide the information to a business ‘where are they now’, on the other hand, opportunities and threats, to recognize future evolution in the business.
+This is to say, SWOT analysis provides the main angles that allow you to evaluate your business model.
+Those viewpoints within SWOT analysis consist of four main aspects.
+On the one hand, strengths and weaknesses, which provide information to a business ‘where are they now, on the other hand, opportunities and threats, to recognize future evolution in the business.

 Why should you assess your Business Model Canvas?

 The Business Model Canvas assessment should take place in a teamwork environment where consultants and managers must:

 - Draw the current screen of the business model